-In early 2025, a small crypto startup in Berlin was on the verge of a breakthrough.
+A small crypto startup in Berlin was on the verge of a breakthrough.
 Their secure digital wallet had gained traction, attracting thousands of users.
 Then, MiCA (Markets in Crypto-Assets) Regulation came into effect.
 Overnight, the team found themselves navigating a new world of compliance, risk assessments, and reporting obligations.
 They weren’t alone.
-Across Europe, wallet providers faced the same challenge—adapting to a regulatory framework designed to standardize the crypto industry while ensuring consumer protection and financial stability.
+Across Europe, wallet providers faced the same challenge, adapting to a regulatory framework designed to standardize the crypto industry while ensuring consumer protection and financial stability.

 MiCA is a game-changer for the industry, setting clear rules for crypto-assets and wallet providers across the European Union (EU).
 But what does this mean for businesses, investors, and users?
-This article unpacks key statistics, compliance trends, and the impact of MiCA on the crypto wallet sector in 2025.
+This article unpacks key statistics, compliance trends, and the impact of MiCA on the crypto wallet sector.

 Editor’s Choice